- MOTHER'S DAY

 Rick says "Also known just as ‘Dover sole meunière’, this is ‘miller’s style’.
 The dish gets its name from the light dusting of flour the fish is given before frying."

-1 lemon, cut into 6 wedges, to serve
+- 1 lemon, cut into 6 slices, to serve

-Carefully turn the fish over and cook for a further 4–5 minutes until golden brown and cooked through.
+3) Carefully turn the fish over and cook for a further 4–5 minutes until golden brown and cooked through.
 Lift on to a serving plate and keep warm.
 Repeat with the second fish.
-Remove the bones as described on page 36, steps 8–10.

-Pour some of this beurre noisette over each fish and serve with the lemon wedges.
+5) Pour some of this beurre noisette over each fish and serve with the lemon slices.

 This Dover sole recipe is one that's stood the test of time at The Seafood Restaurant in Padstow, a real Rick Stein classic and one we hope you enjoy recreating in your kitchen at home.
 Just remember, serve with lashing of the beurre noisette for ultimate taste.